UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 ![fig5]({{ '/assets/images/Team02/image2.png' | relative_url }})
 *Result for Lane Width = 3.25*

+### Baseline Resnet And ViT
+ResNet18 demonstrates the ability of a simple classification model to correctly steer the ego vehicle.
+However, the high costs and the occasional DNFs show that there is still great potential of classification models.

+The basic version of ViT was trained using the same dataset as ResNet.
+The model immediately showed an improvement from ResNet, demonstrating the effectiveness of the attention mechanism.
+It achieved an average cost of 6.3 on a lane of width 4, in comparison, ResNet had a cost of 109 (not considering one DNF).

+However, a downside of both models is that they failed to properly maintain the speed.
+The acceleration prediction was always greater than 0.
+We had to manually impose a maximum speed and set acceleration to 0 accordingly.
+This was against our purpose of developing a fully autonomous vehicle using classification models.

+### ViT Three Tokens
+Similar to the previous approaches, we still manually imposed the maximum speed limit, but now the max speed came from model predictions.
+This model was first trained on the baseline 1K images, and achieved a significant improvement with respect to ResNet and baseline ViT.
+The average cost on width-4 lane was 0, and 120 on width-3.25 lane.
+We thus further trained the model with the expanded 2K images dataset.
+The model, again, achieved 0 cost on the wider lane, and a lower 73.3 average cost on the narrow lane.

+### Data augmentation
+After identifying the issue that the model was paying too much attention to the while line on the right of the lane, thus continously crossing the central yellow line, we applied grayscale trasnformation to the images as data augmentation.
+ViT with three tokens' performance was further improved.
+Average cost on the 3.25-width lane decreased to 24.

+### ViT With Speed Token And Data Augmentation
+VT-SA's performance was promising.
+Not only it achieved similar low costs as the previous best model, it greatly reduced the time to reach the destination.
+The average cost on 4-width lane was 0, and the average time was 59.8s.
+In comparison, ViT with three tokens' time was 68.5s.
+VT-SA's time on 3.25-width lane also decreased from 63.6s to 58.3s.

+In addition to the reduced time and cost, VT-SA needed no manually defined policis.
+It was able to learn to brake when the speed was too fast and when entering a turn.
+VT-SA model fully demonstrated its capability of manuvering the ego vehicle in an ideal no traffic situation.

+### ViT With Speed Token In Traffic
+In addition to the previous 2K images dataset without traffic, we further added 1.5K images with traffic and trained VT-STA on the new dataset.
+However, the model became more likely to output noisy acceleration values, such as braking when not necessary.
+Most importantly, the model was not able to properly brake when a vehicle was in front of the ego vehicle.
+While the expert policy was able to achieve 0 crash, ours VT-STA constantly crashes.

+### Training Data Manipulation
+As against to our original hope, the result after training data manipulation was that the model could not even properly accelerate the ego vehicle when there was nothing in front.
+The ego vehicle didn't even start to move forward, showing that such a dataset manipulation approach completely failed its purpose.

 ## Discussion

+### Limitation of Classification Model
+Autonomous vehicles rely heavily on computer vision models to recognize and interpret the environment around them.
+Image classification models are commonly used in these systems to identify and classify objects in the scene.
+However, when it comes to predicting continuous action space values, such as steering angle or speed, these models have limitations.
+Image classification models are designed to categorize images into a set of predefined classes based on their visual features.
+These models work by learning the patterns and features in the input images and then using this information to make predictions about the class labels of new images.
+However, these models have limitations when it comes to predicting continuous action space values.
+This is because continuous action spaces involve predicting a value that lies on a continuous scale according to a large variety of possible input data.
+That is to say, action space prediction should be the last component of autonous driving's pipeline, while classification models are seemingly more suiable for the prior tasks.

 ### Effectiveness of Data Augmentation
 Comparing ViT and VT-TT, we can see that for both lane width = 3.25 and lane width = 4 cases, data augmentation helps reduce the cost during evaluation.
 By converting the images to grayscale, certain details that may be present in the original images, such as color gradients or textures, are removed.
 This can allow the model to focus more on the overall layout and composition of the image, which may be more important for driving simulation tasks.